 This film captures a conversation between Their Royal Highnesses that occurred at Kensington Palace on the afternoon of Wednesday 19th April as they looked ahead to the Virgin Money London Marathon and reflected on the growth of the campaign over the last year.

-The Duke and Duchess of Cambridge and Prince Harry released films as part of the Heads Together mental health campaign.
+The Prince and Princess of Wales and Prince Harry released films as part of the Heads Together mental health campaign.
 The films feature people from all walks of life talking, often with the person that they first opened up to, about the life changing conversation that helped them cope with their mental health problems – from anxiety, alcoholism and depression through to loneliness, trauma and bereavement.

-The Duke and Duchess of Cambridge and Prince Harry said:
+The Prince and Princess of Wales and Prince Harry said:

 “Since we launched Heads Together last May, we have seen time and time again that shattering stigma on mental health starts with simple conversations.
 When you realise that mental health problems affect your friends, neighbours, children and spouses, the walls of judgement and prejudice around these issues begin to fall.
 And we all know that you cannot resolve a mental health issue by staying silent.